A Personal and Informal Auto-Biographical Photo Gallery (Dated 2003)

 In 1980, I worked on the stupa art for Odiyan and gave a talk at the dedication of the large stupa there.
 That year, I also

 received Dzogchen teachings from H.H.
 Dudjom Rinpoche, head of the Nyingmapa.
-From retreats under Lama Kunzang Dorje at Nyima Dzong
+From retreats at the mountain-based Nyingma center Nyima Dzong

 in Southern France in the early 70's and meetings with Kangyur Rinpoche in Darjeeling,